BillJr99/Ursinus-CS173/_pages/Modules/exercise-problets.md

 ## Run Problets and Epplets

-To use Problets, right click and choose "Save As" to download [this application](http://problets.org/user/f21/ursinus.jnlp).
+To use Problets, right click and choose "Save As" (or "Save Link As" on some computers) to download [this application](http://problets.org/user/f21/ursinus.jnlp).
 If you receive a warning from your browser, you can select the "Keep" option (or "Download Anyway") to download the file.

 Right click on the `ursinus.jnlp` file in your `Downloads` directory, and choose `Open With`.
 Select "OpenWebStart" from the list of applications (if it is a folder, click on it, and select "OpenWebStart" inside of that).
 Check the box that says "Always" to run this by default.
 This way, you can simply double click on the `ursinus.jnlp` file next time.